 A family needs to share all that life has to offer in order to be healthy.

 We need quiet time with God as well.

 Can’t find the time?
 Everything we have or have available to us we have because of God.
 Our very lives and the lives of our spouses and children are possible because of God.
 How can we possibly deny something that costs us nothing to the one who gives us everything?

 How much time will we spend today playing computer games?
 How much time will we spend today reading an entertainment magazine?
 How much time will we spend today letting people we don’t even know become aware of every little thing we do?
 How much time will we spend today engaging in idle gossip?

-Hopefully, we are all becoming aware that we really do have time in our days for everyone we love, and God should certainly be included in that group.
+Hopefully, we are all becoming aware that we really do have time in our days for everyone we love, and God should certainly be at the top of that list.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson